-FDC was contracted to perform statewide residential and commercial building inspections that determine eligibility of existing mitigation credits.
+We performed statewide residential and commercial building inspections that determined the eligibility of existing mitigation credits.
 These credits determined homeowner and business insurance rates set by Citizens Insurance Corporation.

 FDC was contracted to write a continuity of operations and emergency management plan for CSR Professional Services, Inc., a Florida corporation that provides data breach reporting services.

-FDC was contracted to provide public assistance services for Ocean County, Long Beach Township, and Beach Haven Township.
-Under this contract, FDC developed project worksheets, 406 mitigation improvements, as well as alternate and improved projects.
-FDC also provided a team of 404 Mitigation staff to assist in the application process after Hurricane Sandy.
+We provided public assistance services for Ocean County, Long Beach Township, and Beach Haven Township.
+Under this contract, we were responsible for developing project worksheets, 406 mitigation improvements, as well as alternate and improved projects.
+FDC also provided a team of 404 Mitigation staff to assist in the application process post-Hurricane Sandy.

 Under a sub-contract with the State of New Jersey Department of Environmental Protection Agency, FDC provided waterway debris monitoring services for over 82 miles of coastline, rivers, lakes, and wetland debris.
 Tasks included removal operations and required report development for reimbursement after Hurricane Sandy.

-Contracted to provide subject matter experts for debris management and 404 Mitigation activities for the State of New York’s Office of Emergency Management in response to Hurricane Sandy.
+Our experts at FDC were contracted to provide subject matter experts for debris management and 404 Mitigation activities for the State of New York’s Office of Emergency Management in response to Hurricane Sandy.

-FDC was also contracted to provide debris monitoring services for the New York Institute of Technology college campus in response to damages caused by Hurricane Sandy.
+FDC was also individually contracted to provide debris monitoring services for the New York Institute of Technology college campus in response to damages caused by Hurricane Sandy.

-Contracted to advise the North Carolina Department of Transportation and their debris contractor, Byrd Brothers Emergency Services, on the FEMA and FHWA ER debris reimbursement process in response to the April 2011 tornadoes.
+FDC was contracted in response to the April 2011 tornadoes by the North Carolina Department of Transportation and their debris contractor, Byrd Brothers Emergency Services, in regards to the FEMA and FHWA ER debris reimbursement process.

-FDC was contracted to consult with City of Pine Knoll Shores officials to explain the FEMA public assistance process, specifically, Category A and B issues, as well as manage debris operations to ensure proper documentation was developed and retained.
+Our experts consulted with the City of Pine Knoll Shores officials to explain the FEMA public assistance process, specifically, Category A and B issues, as well as managed debris operations to ensure proper documentation was developed and retained.
 FDC also provided monitor training to the city’s fire department staff.